Appdynamics/apache-monitoring-extension/README.md

         #Comma separated List of metrics which will be shown in the controller
         #keep this empty if you want to show all the metrics
         metricsToCollect: []
+        #Add custom metrics with full path here to get delta for those metrics
+        deltaStats: []

 #prefix used to show up metrics in AppDynamics
 metricPrefix:  "Custom Metrics|WebServer|Apache2|Status|"